 After you wash your face and shave it’s time to seal in the hydration with a moisturizer.

-So the trick is to use a mattifying moisturizer on your face that ensures your skin remains hydrated while also combatting any oiliness.
+So the trick is to use a mattifying moisturizer on your face that keeps your skin hydrated while also combatting any oiliness.

 We designed our Hydrating Daily Moisturizer to be incredibly hydrating, but it also absorbs really easily so it won't leave your face looking shiny.

 It's also packed full of the best anti aging ingredients.

-- hydrates and smooths your skin throughout the day, but with no shininess whatsoever
+- it hydrates and smooths your skin throughout the day, but with no shininess whatsoever

 - it evens out your skin tone

-- reduces the appearance of fine lines and wrinkles, especially the fine lines around your eyes.
+- and reduces the appearance of fine lines and wrinkles, especially the fine lines around your eyes.

-It’s packed with the hydrating superstar Hyaluronic Acid to deeply hydrate your skin, smoothing out skin tone, and rich in anti-oxidants to keep it looking even.
+It’s packed with the moisturizing superstar Hyaluronic Acid to deeply hydrate your skin, smoothing out skin tone, and rich in anti-oxidants to keep it looking even.

 Pay special attention to your eye area